-Conditionally agreed for the eoi_object_based_id mask approach, subject to review of the text that moves the syntax elements to the extension.
+Agreed for the eoi_object_based_id mask approach, subject to review of the text that moves the syntax elements to the extension.

+Further discussed 10 Oct.
+2025.

+The text has been confirmed, except that the if condition in the next syntax elements should be compared to 0x20.